Skip Ribbon Commands

 • Anaemia (megaloblastic anaemia and pernicious anaemia)

-• Previous stomach operation with partial removal of the stomach (gastrectomy)
+• Previous stomach surgeries with partial removal of the stomach (gastrectomy)

-• A stomach disorder called atrophic gastritis, which results in lower than normal production of digestive juices
+• A stomach disorder called atrophic gastritis, which results in a lower-than-normal production of digestive juices

 • Stomach polyps